jaynjuqy/Scientific-Computing/README.md

 and `if...elif...else` statements.

 ## Assignment Two: Symbolic computing
-Source files are in the symbolic_computing folder in the source tree.
+Notebook is in the symbolic_computing folder in the source tree.

 The objective of this exercise and what i learnt was to learn how to use various functions provided by the sympy library to do symbolic computing effectively.
 These include operations such as factoring, differentation and